 You could also add grated carrot, chopped pumpkin seed, chopped parsley, other seeds or whatever is on hand.

 Mash it all together with your hands.
 Wet hands and roll into a ‘golf ball’.

 Place on baking tray, close together because they don’t spread, and bake at 170C for an hour or longer until dry and hard.
 Leave in the open to dry further for a couple of days.

 Introduce by breaking a few up for them to try.

-Natural Chicken Health – Super Mash is a natural feed supplement to help keep your chooks healthy all year round.
+Natural Chicken Health – Super Mash is a natural feed supplement to support your chooks through the moulting period and help to keep them healthy all year round.